Man carrying a ladder.

 Carter Work Project 2024

-The 2024 Jimmy & Rosalynn Carter Work Project is a landmark milestone for Habitat, marking the project’s 40th anniversary.
-Habitat Humanitarians and country music superstars Garth Brooks and Trisha Yearwood will host the event in St. Paul, Minnesota, from Sept.
+The 2024 Jimmy & Rosalynn Carter Work Project was a landmark milestone for Habitat, marking the project’s 40th anniversary.
+Habitat Humanitarians and country music superstars Garth Brooks and Trisha Yearwood hosted the event in St. Paul, Minnesota, from Sept.
 29 to Oct.
 1, 2024.

 Learn more